 As your child gets older and more confident and starts using the internet independently, you’ll need to review your strategies.
 Our article on internet safety for children aged 9-11 years has ideas.

 Teaching safe and responsible online behaviour

 You can help your child learn how to use the internet safely, responsibly and enjoyably.
-If you teach your child how to manage internet safety risks and worrying experiences for herself, she’ll build digital resilience.
-This is the ability to deal with and respond positively to any risks she encounters online.
+If you teach your child how to manage internet safety risks and worrying experiences, your child will build digital resilience.
+This is the ability to deal with and respond positively to any risks they encounter online.

 You can do this by:

 - talking with your child about online content and listening to their views

 - teaching your child to be careful with personal information